Last Updated on

 The issue is, we can’t really do this without blocking Windows Update functionality altogether.
-Windows Update delivers security updates to patch potential security holes or liabilities in Windows, so it’s not a great idea to block it if we’re being honest.
-If you do want to do it though, follow the steps below.
+Windows Update delivers security updates to patch potential security holes or liabilities on Windows, so it’s not a great idea to block it if we’re being honest.

-Block Windows 11 Update
+How to Block Windows 11 Update

 If you feel like living on the wild side like the lovable rogue you are, here are a few ways to learn how to block Windows 11 updates: